Nurturing Choral Brilliance

 How can my child benefit from being a member of the SSCC?

 The Singapore Symphony Children’s Choir, its Choirmaster and teaching staff are committed to nurturing young talents and helping each child achieve their musical potential.
 The SSCC offers training and performance opportunities to children between the ages of 9 and 16 to develop vocal technique, music literacy and musicianship.
-Through its programmes, the SSCC hopes to cultivate in its members a passion for the choral art, at the same nurture abilities to express oneself artistically, emotionally and socially – in a disciplined and responsible manner.

 What are the different choirs under the SSCC?